-Shut all windows and doors, leaving them unlocked.
+Alert family and neighbors.
+INDOOR CHECKLIST Dress in appropriate clothing (i.e., clothing made Shut all windows and doors, leaving them from natural fibers, such as cotton, and work boots). unlocked.
+Have goggles and a dry bandana or particle mask handy.
 Remove flammable window shades and curtains and close metal shutters.
-Remove lightweight curtains.
+Ensure that you have your brush fire survival kit on hand that includes necessary items, such as a Remove lightweight curtains. battery-powered radio, spare batteries, emergency contact numbers, and ample drinking water.
 Move flammable furniture to the center of the room, away from windows and doors.
-Shut off gas at the meter.
-Turn off pilot lights.
-Leave your lights on so firefighters can see your house under smoky conditions.
-Shut off the air conditioning.
-IF Y OU ARE TRAPPED: SURVIVAL TIPS Shelter away from outside walls.
-Patrol inside your home for spot fires and extinguish them.
-Wear long sleeves and long pants made of natural fibers such as cotton.
+Stay tuned to your TV or local radio stations for Shut off gas at the meter.
+Turn off pilot lights. updates, or check the Fire Department website at Leave your lights on so firefighters can see you www.sbcfire.org house under smoky conditions.
+Remain close to your house, drink plenty of water Shut off the air conditioning. and keep an eye on your family and pets if you did not evacuate.
+IF YOU ARE TRAPPED: SURVIVAL TIPS Shelter away from outside walls.
+OUTDOOR CHECKLIST Patrol inside your home for spot fires and Gather up flammable items from the exterior of the house extinguish them. and bring them inside (e.g., patio furniture, children's toys, Wear long sleeves and long pants made of doormats, etc.) or place them in your pool. natural fibers such as cotton.
+Turn off propane tanks.
 Stay hydrated.
-Ensure you can exit the home if it catches fire (remember if it's hot inside the house it is four to five times hotter outside).
+Connect garden hoses to outside taps.
+Ensure you can exit the home if it catches fire Don't leave sprinklers on or water running - they can (remember if it's hot inside the house it is fou waste critical water pressure. to five times hotter outside).
+Leave exterior lights on.
 After the fire has passed, check your roof and extinguish any fires, sparks or embers.
-Check inside the attic for hidden embers.
-Patrol your property and extinguish small fires.
-If there are fires that you cannot extinguish with a small amount of water or in a short period of time, call 9-1-1.
+Back your car into the garage.
+Shut doors and roll up Check inside the attic for hidden embers. windows. = Have a ladder available.
+Patrol your property and extinguish small fires Patrol your property and extinguish all small fires.
+If there are fires that you cannot extinguish with a small amount of water or in a short Seal attic and ground vents with pre-cut plywood or period of time, call 9-1-1. commercial seals. ,